quipucords/quipucords/docs/source/configure.rst

 You may also configure the quipucords server by setting the following environment variables:

   - QPC_SERVER_TIMEOUT
     - The default http request timeout.
-For example, this can be raised if you are merging a large number of jobs.
+For example, this can be raised if you are merging a large number of reports.
   - QUIPUCORDS_LOGGING_LEVEL
     - Application logging level
   - DJANGO_LOGGING_LEVEL